Hellmole/React_CSV-Viewer/README.md

     npx create-next-app my-next-app

-    cd my-next-app.
+    cd my-next-app

 Install Dependencies:

     Run npm install react-burger-menu papaparse

-Copy the files with React code and css (index.js, index.css) to the "/pages" directory.
+Copy the files index.js and index.css to the "/pages" directory.

 Place your CSV files (like file1.csv, file2.csv, etc.) in the "/public" directory.